paulramisch/bundestag_speech_tagger/README.md

 # bundestag_speech_tagger
-The Bundestag Speech Tagger is a group of machine learning (ML) models trained to classify the beginning of speeches in Plenary protocols of the German Bundestag.
-In the following the need, development process and evualation are documented.
+The Bundestag Speech Tagger repository is an evaluation of machine learning (ML) models trained to classify the beginning of speeches in the plenary transcripts of the German Bundestag.
+In the following, the need, the development process and the evaluation are documented.

 # 1. Introduction
-The project [Open Discourse](https://opendiscourse.de/) (OP) offers a database of all the speeches that were held in the German Parliament, the Bundestag.[[1]](#ref_1) To accomplish this, the research team used OCR- and/or PDF-extracted texts of the protocols and cut them into the single speeches by using Regex-based heuristics.
-These complex heuristics cover the majority of the cases but approximately 3 % of the original speeches are missing.
-Furthermore, there are speeches in Open Discourse corpora, that are in fact not speeches.[[2]](#ref_2)
+The project [Open Discourse](https://opendiscourse.de/) (OP) offers a database of all speeches held in the German parliament, the Bundestag.[[1]](#ref_1) To achieve this, the research team used OCR- and/or PDF-extracted texts of the transcripts and cut them into individual speeches using Regex-based heuristics.
+These complex heuristics cover the majority of cases, but about 3% of the original speeches are missing.
+Furthermore, there are speeches in Open Discourse corpora that are not actually speeches.[[2]](#ref_2)

-The heuristics are based on a few lines preceding the speech with the name, party and function of the speaker, three complex Regular Expression (RegEx) patterns where written for this.[[3]](#ref_3) While the RegEx pattern are public, there is no documentation of their development.
-The approach of using RegEx to structure unstructered (plenary) documents is very common, and was also used for the similar GermaParl corpus.[[4]](#ref_4)
+The heuristics are based on a few lines preceding the speech with the speaker's name, party and function, for which three complex Regular Expression (RegEx) patterns were written.[[3]](#ref_3) Although the RegEx patterns are public, there is no documentation of their development.
+The approach of using RegEx to structure unstructured (plenary) documents is very common, and was also used for the similar GermaParl corpus.[[4]](#ref_4)

-If these "meta information" about a speech are found, the system sees this as a start of a new speech, and cuts of the preceding speech.
-So a mistake here always also affects the previous speech as well.
-In the recent preprint paper for the corpus the team states two known issues for the electoral terms 1, 2, 19 and 20.[[5]](#ref_5) The issues are unfortuneatly wider spread and cover all the electoral terms in the OP corpus.[[6]](#ref_6)
+When this "meta-information" about a speech is found, the system sees it as the beginning of a new speech, and cuts of the preceding speech.
+So an error here always affects the previous speech as well.
+In the recent preprint paper for the corpus, the team identifies two known problems for election terms 1, 2, 19 and 20.[[5]](#ref_5) Unfortunately, the problems are more widespread, covering all election terms in the OP corpus.[[6]](#ref_6)

-It is important to note that this task is very complex as the structure of these lines and their information changed a lot over the 70 years the corpus mirrors.
-Adding to that there are also typing and OCR errors and RegEx patterns are very sensible and only match exactly the exact pattern.[[7]](#ref_7)
+It is important to note that this task is very complex, as the structure of these lines and the information they contain has changed a lot over the 70 years that the corpus reflects.
+There are also typing and OCR errors, and RegEx patterns are very sensitive and only match the exact pattern.[[7]](#ref_7)

-This work tries to get better results than a heuristic by using Natural Language Processing techniques for the classification of possible speech starts.
-Many machine learning task where exactly developed for this use and the use of ML models to structure XML files isn't a common resarch trope.
+This work tries to find out, whether it easyly possible to get better results than a heuristic by using Natural Language Processing techniques for the classification of possible speech starts.
+Many machine learning tasks where exactly developed for this use and the use of ML models to structure XML files isn't a uncommon resarch trope.
 This work is insofar special at it aims not for general use but for near-perfect results on a specific dataset and to overtake heuristic approaches that where developed with great care.
 Both to reduce the effort needed for this task while increasing the quality of the classifications.

 # 2. Approach & preparation
 The approach for contains two steps: A very basic heuristic that identifies and extracts (multi)lines that end or contain a colon, as a the start of speech contains a colon.
 These extracted strings then are feed for classification to a machine learning model.
 The machine learning models are based on common architectures in Natural Language Processing (NLP): LSTM, LSTM with FastText Embeddings, BERT.